State visit: Germany

 During state visits to Germany, honours are provided by the German Wachbataillon (Guard battalion) and the Staff Band of the Bundeswehr.
 An exception to this was on 3 May 2007 during the visit of French President Jacques Chirac to Berlin, during which the Franco-German Brigade provided the honors.
 Depending on the status of the guest, state ceremonies are either held at the Bellevue Palace or the Federal Chancellery Complex.
 In recent years, state visits have been marked with dignitaries paying homage at memorials such as the Berlin Victory Column, the Memorial to the Murdered Jews of Europe, and the Soviet War Memorial (Tiergarten).

 During state visits, foreign dignitaries typically visit German federal states outside the capital.
 It this regard, a full honors ceremony is also held with the minister-president being the presiding officer.
 In break with the traditional Berlin military protocol, chairs have since July 2019 been set up outside the Chancellery due to Chancellor Angela Merkel's unusual episodes of shaking and uneasiness during the honours ceremony.
 Currently, only Moldovan Premier Maia Sandu and Danish Prime Minister Mette Frederiksen have had to be received under this arrangement.

 India

 Foreign leaders are received at the Rashtrapati Bhavan in New Delhi during state visits.
 The dignitary first receives the salute from the President's Bodyguard (PBG), and the Tri-Services Guard of Honour.
-Heads of State is also given a 21-gun salute, with a 19-gun salute being to Heads of government.
+Heads of state are also given a 21-gun salute, with a 19-gun salute being to heads of government.
 The massed bands and the commander of the guard of honour is chosen by a rotation between the Indian Army, Navy, and Air Force.
 In 2015, Wing Commander Pooja Thakur became the first female officer to lead the guard of honour for a foreign leader.
 All military honours are organized by Section D of the Ministry of Defence.